pivotal/docs-tap/scst-policy/configuring.hbs.md

   - If `*` is specified, the `glob` matching behavior is `index.docker.io/library/*`.
   - If `*/*` is specified, the `glob` matching behavior is `index.docker.io/*/*`.
   With these defaults, you require the `glob` pattern `**` to match against all images.
-  If your image is hosted on DockerHub, it is important to include `index.docker.io` as the host for the glob.
+  If your image is hosted on Docker Hub, it is important to include `index.docker.io` as the host for the glob.

 * `authorities`: The authorities block defines the rules for discovering and validating signatures.
 Discovery is done by using the `sources` field, and is specified on any entry.
 Signatures are cryptographically verified using one of the `key` or `keyless` fields.